Why Most Breakups Follow These 16 Steps

 16. The couple breaks up.

 As noted by the researchers who analyzed 1,480 responses to derive this 16-step process, breaking up is cyclical, with a lack of interest, noticing of others, acting distant, and trying to work things out repeating for weeks, months, or even years.
-This cyclical pattern suggests just how much indecision goes into the dissolution of a relationship, which causes one or both partners to act in ways which characterize approach and avoidance behaviors — wanting to work things out, then growing distant again.
+This cyclical pattern suggests just how much indecision goes into the dissolution of a relationship, which causes one or both partners to act in ways that characterize approach and avoidance behaviors—wanting to work things out, then growing distant again.

 Unfortunately, despite the majority of us following the same 16-step script when breaking up, it still hurts to lose a once-loved one.
 What we can do with this knowledge is recognize that breakups are often plagued by indecision for one or both partners, and acknowledge that they are a difficult, but normal experience for everyone involved.